hamaguchikosuke/HDBCellSCAN/README.md

 Hierarchical density-based clustering method to detect ROIs in Ca imaging data
 <img src="https://github.com/hamaguchikosuke/HDBCellSCAN/blob/master/CaGui/figures/HDBCellSCAN_ROIs.png" width=400px>

-# I. History
+# I. Introduction
 HDBCellSCAN is an algorithm to detect ROIs based on the idea that within an ROI, pixels must have correlated fluorescent signals.
-Thus, by assigning virtual distance as 1-correlation to nearest-neighbor pixels, ROI detection problem becomes clustering problem embedded in the noise.
-To make the complete pipeline of data analysis, codes from Suite2P (image registration and neuropil mask code) were used.
+Thus, by assigning virtual distance as 1-correlation between nearest-neighbor pixels, ROI detection problem becomes clustering problem embedded in the noise.
+To make the complete pipeline of data analysis, large portion of Suite2P (image registration and signal extraction) were used.
 Spike deconvolution is based on Fast-Oopsi.
+Thus, this package of HDBCellSCAN can 1) read large Tiff (>4GB) stacks, 2) register image, 3) detect ROIs, 4) extract fluorescent signal, and 5) estimate action potential events.

 # II.
 Installation.
 **Requirement**